javiercanadillas/asm-gke/Readme.md

 # Getting started with Anthos Service Mesh on GKE

- ## Introduction - UPDATE
+ ## Introduction

-This repo contains all the necessary artifacts to go from zero to demo the latest version of Anthos Service Mesh using the ASM managed version (Control plane and Data plane).
+This repo contains all the necessary artifacts to go from zero to demo the latest version of Anthos Service Mesh (ASM) using ASM managed version (Control plane and Data plane) on top of GKE.

-`asmdemoctl` automates the deployment and destruction of a Anthos Service Mesh GKE enabled cluster in GCP.
-The script is designed to work with the `asmcli` channel under the hood as well as the stable ASM channel.
+The main script `asmdemoctl` automates the deployment and destruction of a Anthos Service Mesh GKE enabled cluster in GCP.
+It is designed to work with the `asmcli` tool under the hood, and uses the rapid channel for both GKE and ASM by default.

-The script is designed to work with GCP's Cloud Shell.
-You will need editor permissions on a GCP project and, if you're a googler, GCE enforcer disabled.
+The whole demo is designed to work with GCP's Cloud Shell.
+You will need editor permissions on a GCP project and, if you're a Googler, GCE enforcer disabled to be able to access the sample application from outside.

 ## Setting up the environment